04 BLOG 01 Social Media 01 1

-How can social media best be used in a global crisis
+How can Social Media best be used in a global crisis

 With 3.8 billion active social media users documented at the start of 2020, these platforms are the key to connecting people across the world, but we could never have predicted the lifeline that they are providing many people during this time when being physically close is not an option.